MrKelpy/LaminariaCore/README.md

 ## Overview

 LaminariaCore is a collection of versatile utility libraries designed to simplify development in multiple programming languages.
-These libraries provide a toolbox of reusable code to streamline the programming process.
+These libraries provide a toolbox of reusable code to streamline the programming process.<br><br>
-Visit the [Wiki](https://github.com/MrKelpy/LaminariaCore/wiki) to check out the documentation.
+Visit the [Wiki](https://github.com/MrKelpy/LaminariaCore/wiki) to check out the **documentation** and the **installation** instructions for every package.

 ## Contribution